Join Our Network

 Welcome to The Breathe Network!

-Thank you for considering joining our community of practitioners who are dedicated to offering trauma-informed, holistic healing to survivors of sexual violence.
+Thank you for considering joining our community of healthcare and healing practitioners who are dedicated to offering trauma-informed, holistic healing to survivors of sexual violence.
 Please read below to learn more about how The Breathe Network functions: our application process, membership fees, and our efforts to amplify our members’ work to reach survivors, rape crisis centers, social services agencies, academic institutions, and beyond.